 How is this book different?

-What is a Biostar?
+Who is a Biostar?

 Visualization inspired by a blog post by Anthony Fejes: Who is a bioinformatician?